gidesa/ocvWrapper46/README.md

 # A wrapper library around Opencv 4.6 C++ API for Delphi, Lazarus/Freepascal and C

+# New version - 28/8/2023

+  * Added scripts to compile library under Apple MacOS.
+Kindly contributed by user "havezet".
+    This require also a modify in OpencvWrapper.pas conditionals for FPC/Lazarus: changed symbol LINUX with more general UNIX; added lines to link library in MacOS

 ![MIDASDNN](midasdnn.png)

 # New example - 27/6/2023